 Saving Money on Irish Bread Pudding:

 This is a fantastic, homey recipe that’s a great way to use up stale or leftover bread.
-I’d say it serves six to eight modest servings, maybe not what we’re used to today, so keep that in mind.
+I’d say it serves four to six very modest servings, maybe not what we’re used to today, so keep that in mind.
 Child number 2, the gluttonous one, can polish off half a pan, easily.
 Do you have one of those at home?
 You set something on the counter, walk away a few minutes, come back and it’s gone??

 Irish Bread Pudding – Bread & Butter Pudding

-- 4 slices of bread, toasted (stale is fine to use here)
+- 4 full sized slices of bread, 5 if crust removed, toasted (stale is fine to use here)